yashh18/Employee-attrition-prediction/README.md

 Employee attrition refers to an employee’s voluntary or involuntary resignation from the workforce.
 Organizations spend many resources on hiring talented employees and training them.
 Every employee is critical to a company’s success.
-Our goal was to predict employee attrition and identify the factors contributing to an employee leaving the workforce.
+My goal was to predict employee attrition and identify the factors contributing to an employee leaving the workforce.
 I trained various classification models on our dataset and assessed their performance using different metrics such as accuracy, precision, recall, and F1 Score.
 I also analyzed the dataset to identify key factors contributing to an employee leaving the workforce.
 This project will assist organizations in gaining fresh insights into what drives